-The PhD in Communication, Culture and Media develops innovative scholars and teachers who are able to impart theories and studies on the interaction of social forces and communication.
-The program trains socially engaged researchers in both quantitative and qualitative approaches in the study of media and communication.
-Our interdisciplinary faculty offer training in areas like political communication (especially war and conflict), migration and media, consumer culture, theories and methods of social media, discourse and political economy, mobilities, fashion, popular music and style.
+The MS and the PhD programs in Communication, Culture and Media (CCM) develop innovative scholars and teachers who are able to impart theories and studies on the interaction of social forces and communication.
+Each program trains socially engaged researchers in both quantitative and qualitative approaches in the study of media and communication.
+Our interdisciplinary faculty offer training in areas such as political communication (especially war and conflict), migration and media, consumer culture, theories and methods of social media, discourse and political economy, social justice issues, mobilities, fashion, popular music and style.

 Students regularly present work at the meetings of the National Communication Association, the International Communication Association, the Eastern Communication Association and the Popular Culture Association.
 Former and current students have published work on political communication, new media, mediated communication and intergenerational perception, consumerism and messages, business communication, diversity, and critical media studies.
 Students have also excelled in research methods in high demand in communication studies, including quantitative analysis, network analysis, online ethnography, mixed-methods approaches and discourse analysis.

 The PhD coursework is structured around a set of required core courses, a set of required seminars with rotating topics, and electives in graduate communication lecture courses, independent study work and dissertation credit.

 All students in the program take five common core courses.
 They then take no less than five courses chosen from the Culture and Communications (COM) seminar offerings.
 Students are encouraged to take additional seminars after meeting this requirement since seminar courses enable collaborative relationships with professors and introduce students to the scholarly community.